sonlexqt/xbuddy/README.md

 xBuddy
 ======

-An onilne chat web application based on MeteorJS framework
+An online web chat app based on MeteorJS.

+To run this app, clone the repo then go to project root folder and run "meteor" command.